Real Estate Assessment

 The Indiana Department of Local Government Finance (DLGF) (IN.gov) publishes the property assessment rules.
 Every year the State Board of Accounts in conjunction with the DLGF establishes the tax rates and levies of every political subdivision in the state.

-The County Assessor must follow Indiana law and the property assessment rules provided by the DLGF.
+The County Assessor must follow Indiana law established in the Indiana Code and the property assessment rules provided by the DLGF.

 Indiana has provided information about assessments on the DLGF Overview of Assessments page on IN.gov